EPiCS/soundgates/imprint.md

 ## Disclaimer

-The ReconOS website may contain hyperlinks to the web pages of third parties.
+The Soundgates website may contain hyperlinks to the web pages of third parties.
 The University of Paderborn shall have no liability for the contents of such web pages and does not represent or endorse such web pages or their contents.
 The University of Paderborn does